digitalocean/container-blueprints/DOKS-wordpress/README.md

 DigitalOcean Block Storage Volumes are mounted as read-write by a single node (RWO).
 Additional nodes cannot mount the same volume.
 The data content of a PersistentVolume can not be accessed by multiple Pods simultaneously.

-Horizontal pod autoscaling (HPA) is used to scale the WordPress Pods in a dynamically StatefulSet, hence WordPress requires a [volume](https://kubernetes.io/docs/concepts/storage/volumes/) mounted as read-write by many nodes (RWX)
+Horizontal pod autoscaling (HPA) is used to scale the WordPress Pods in a dynamically StatefulSet, hence WordPress requires a [volume](https://kubernetes.io/docs/concepts/storage/volumes/) mounted as read-write by many nodes (RWX).

 NFS (Network File System) is a commonly used solution to provide RWX volumes on block storage.
 This server offers a PersistentVolumeClaim (PVC) in RWX mode so that multiple web applications can access the data in a shared fashion.